danielljeon/docs/notes/machine_learning.md

 Overfitting happens when a prediction model captures noise or random fluctuations in the training data instead of the underlying patterns that generalize to unseen data.
 Or in other words, **the model memorizes the training data instead of learning general rules**.

+#### 3.1.2 Regularization

+Regularization adds a penalty for model complexity to prevent overfitting.
+It keeps the model simple, stable, and better at generalizing to new data.
+With regularization, a model The model accepts small errors, ensuring a smoother and more robust decision boundary.

 ### 3.2 Linear Regression: Continuous Outcome Prediction